Can the Product Owner and the Scrum Master Be the Same Person?

 Second, it is quite likely that being either ScrumMaster or product owner requires full- or near full-time attention.
 Putting one person in both roles at the same time will almost certainly shortchange one of the two.

-There is some overlap in the skills and personality traits that make good product owners and ScrumMasters.
+Third, there is some overlap in the skills and personality traits that make good product owners and ScrumMasters.
 However, the roles are different, and it is extremely unlikely that someone will be able to excel at both, especially at the same time.

-A Natural Tension Exists Between the Roles
+4. A Natural Tension Exists Between Product Owner and Scrum Master roles

-ScrumMasters, on the other hand, are more attuned to the issues that can arise from a team under undue pressure to deliver more, more, more.
-When a balance exists between the roles, a product owner is free to follow his or her natural tendency to ask for more, safe with the assurance that the ScrumMaster is there to prevent pushing too hard.
+When a balance exists between the roles, a product owner is free to follow their natural tendency to ask for more, safe with the assurance that the ScrumMaster will prevent pushing too hard.

 Are There Ever Exceptions?